boborodono/School_Distrcit_Analysis/README.md

 ## Summary of School District analysis

+Four changes in the updated school district analysis are:

+1.
+2.
+3.
+4.
-Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.